gXLg/dmitry-launcher/README.md

 Note, that hosting a server and simultaneously playing the game requires good hardware.

-After the server is started, you can join it on the same PC by using the adress `localhost:25565` and your friends can join the server by using the server adress.
+After the server is started, you can join it on the same PC by using the adress <kbd>localhost:25565</kbd> and your friends can join the server by using the server adress.

+When running, the input panel is connected to servers console, so you can run commands from there.
+To stop the server, use the command `stop`.

 ## Tunnel Secret
 For somebody to connect to your hosted server, they would need to have a route to your local computer.